hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/search.md

 The JPA server implements a non-standard special `__pid` which matches/sorts on the raw internal database id.
 This sort is useful for imposing tie-breaking sort order in an efficient way.

+Note that this is an internal feature that may change or be removed in the future.
+Use with caution.

 <a name="uplifted-refchains"/>

 # Uplifted Refchains and Chaining Performance